 Toys are adored not only by children but also by adults.
 With action figures and other characters from movies, series, comics, anime, etc., coming in all forms and sizes, toys have been flooding the market for years and there is an increasing number of toy collectors around the world.
-Some people just collect them, but many photographers take advantage of these characters and use them for photography.
+Some people just collect them, but most toy photographers take advantage of these characters and use them for photography.
 In this article, we will look at some creative tips and techniques for toy photography.

 What Is Toy Photography?